s3816031/Assignment1/index.md

 DXC is a large technology company that appeals to me through both their large scale and professional pathways in their employment, DXC is a well-known competitive IT Service provider which has seen a wealth of big name clients for IT software integrations.
 The position of a Digital Solution Architect in DXC is a job that oversees a team of IT specialists that are integrating a new technology, software update or providing a new service to a client.
 The role is important to ensure the project stays on track, to solve issues and potential problems with software integration whilst also having in-depth knowledge of the systems used.
+Solution Architects also have to maintain customer relations as they are to relay the clients needs and desires into the project and also help train the client in using/applying/understanding the product provided.

 Qualifications and Experiences outlined in the job follow the job description also.
 Inside the IT aspect, the job requires a Bachelor in Science/Business in IT or equivalent, 10+ years experienced and 5-10 years solution architect experience as well.
 Proficiency in Oracle/People Soft CRM, Data Exchange Mechanism, .Net/Azure application development.
 Currently I have no experience in any of these fields, only just commencing my IT studies.
-Through sporting I have excellent communication and management skills.
+However, through sporting I have excellent communication and management skills, it also also helped me work effecitvely in a team environment and also train me in being able to handle stressful challenges.

 To obtain the skills it will be crucial to complete my Bachelor of IT first.
 I also have access to a Senior Solution Architect who is able to provide me personal training and software proficiency over the years of my studies.
-Outside of this I will follow the steps provided by the Solution Architect for becoming proficient in required programs for the job.
-Potentially completing courses and specified training in required for entry-level jobs in the field of Solution Architect.
+Before applying for jobs, it would be crucial for me to become efficient in the programs used for the field of work.
+As mentioned in the skills and requirements it seems that I should look into learning how to use the Oracle system, .Net/Azure application training as well.

 ### Profile